Life Cycle

 Full polllen sack

-Able to give a simple description of the collection and use of pollen, water, and propolis in the honey bee colony; Foagers collect four things: pollen, nectar, water and tree sap.
+Able to give a simple description of the collection and use of pollen, water, and propolis in the honey bee colony; Foragers collect four things: pollen, nectar, water, and resin.
 Pollen is for protein and fat, nectar is for carbohydrates, and water is for diluting honey or cooling the hive.
-The walls of a bee tree nest are lined with propolis.
-In warm conditions, it is tacky but solidifies at lower temperatures.
-Foragers do about 10 nectar collecting mission daily.
+Resin is turned in to propolis.
+It is a tacky brown substance.
+Foragers do about 10 nectar collecting missions daily.
 They collect nectar in their honey crop and pollen in the pollen baskets on their legs.
-When they arrive back at the hive nectar is passed on to other bees who cure (concentrate) the nectar, initially by holding a drop in their jaws and then by dumping it in the comb where it takes a further 1 -5 days to reduce the water content to 20%.

 Resin is usually collected from Poplars, Ash, Chestnut or coniferous trees.
 In this case resin has oozed from a Beech tree.
 Bees carry it home in their pollen sacs.